-Report the source (by name), a brief description, and the value of all gifts totaling more than \$415 received by you, your spouse, or your dependent child from any source during the year.
-Exclude: Gifts from relatives, gifts of personal hospitality from an individual (which may not include a registered lobbylist or foreign agent), local meals, and gifts to a spouse or dependent child that are totally independent of his or her relationship to you.
+Gifts from relatives, gifts of personal hospitality from an individual (which may not include a registered lobbyist or foreign agent), local meals, and gifts to a spouse or dependent child that are totally independent of his or her relationship to you.
 Gifts with a value of \$166 or less need not be added towards the \$415 disclosure threshold.
 Note: The gift rule (House Rule 25, clause 5) prohibits acceptance of gifts except as specifically provided in the rule and some gifts require prior approval of the Committee on Ethics.
+Report the source (by name), a brief description, and the value of all gifts totaling more than \$415 received by you, your spouse, or your dependent child from any source during the year.
+Exclude:

-Source Description Value 200 Example: Mr. Joseph Mr. Joseph Smith, Arlington, VA Silver Platter (prior determination of personal friendship received from the Committee on Ethics) \$500 Rachel Gibbons sibbons Trip to 2021 NATIONAL FOOTORIL CHAMPIONShip \$5,000 Framis Framingham, MA -received Written approval Simone Toledano Toledano Trip to paris for 2- received written approval \$7,000 47,000 paris, Paris, France
+Source Description Value Example: Mr. Joseph Smith, Arlington, VA Silver Platter (prior determination of personal friendship received from the Committee on Ethics) \$500 Rochel Gibbons Trip to 2022 National Football Championship \$5,000 Framingham, MA - received Withen Approval Simone Toledano Trip to Paris for 2 - received written approval \$7,000 Paris, France